 - 10% of the US population are likely to suffer from chronic insomnia.

-- 83% of those who are suffering depression also report to have symptoms of insomnia.
+- 83% of those who are suffering from depression also report having symptoms of insomnia.

 - Loss of productivity due to insomnia was calculated at $ 63 billion annually

 - Insomnia is a major contributor to death in cases such as vehicular accidents.

 Insomnia may be an often-overlooked condition, but statistics show that it affects a large percentage of the population.
 Its effects permeate every area of our life.
 Insomnia is determined when a person lacks sleep for prolonged periods of time, particularly for three months or more.
 There are physical, mental, and emotional effects go along with suffering from sleep deprivation: Now that we understand how insomnia affects the body, we can gain more insight into why it can sometimes cause addictions.

 Insomnia is determined when a person lacks sleep for prolonged periods of time, particularly for three months or more.
 There are physical, mental, and emotional effects go along with suffering from sleep deprivation:

 Now that we understand how insomnia affects the body, we can gain more insight into why it can sometimes cause addictions.

 As people are easily affected by insomnia, there are available medications that can help induce sleep.
 Doctors prescribe depressants or relaxants in helping people handle sleep problems.
 In some unfortunate situations, these prescribed medications end up being misused or overused, leading to addictions.